y-a-v-a/node-gd/docs/index.md

 Crop the supplied image from a certain point to a certain size.
 Will return a new instance of `gd.Image`.
 Negative numbers, i.e. when going out of the image bounds, can result in images with black parts.
 Cropping transparent images currently does not work due to a bug in libgd.
 An alternative is to create the destination image first with a transparent background and then copy a portion of the source image on top of it.

 ### gd.Image#cropAuto(mode)
-The mode parameter is a value from 0 to 4, so there are 5 modes: `0`: default: 4 corners or background, `1`: crop using the transparent color, `2`: crop black borders, `3`: crop white borders, `4`: crop using colors of the 4 corners.
+The mode parameter is a value from 0 to 4, so there are 5 modes:
+- `0`: default: 4 corners or background;
+- `1`: crop using the transparent color;
+- `2`: crop black borders;
+- `3`: crop white borders;
+- `4`: crop using colors of the 4 corners.

 ### gd.Image#cropThreshold(color, threshold)
 Crop by color, with a threshold.
 Use for color an integer and for threshold a number.